 simple conf.
 This can then be evaluated for a match with the file names

-statement and passed to the $EDITOR
+in the case statement and passed to the $EDITOR.

-Now, it is simply a matter of entering xdg vimprobable
+Now, it is simply a matter of entering xdg vimprobable and

 $XDG_CONFIG_HOME/vimprobable/vimprobablerc is opened in Vim.